Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Middlegame

 But then

-giving the desired bound.
+where $\eta$ is chosen sufficiently small relative to $\epsilon$, giving the desired bound.
 We therefore merely have to show that no irreducible factor of (\ref{middlegameEq}) is a translate of a subtorus.
 Now, the equation of a translate of a subtorus of $\mathbb{G}_m^2$ takes the shape $t^ds^e - \zeta = 0$ or $t^d - \zeta s^e = 0$ where $\zeta$ is a root of unity.
-Constraints on degree and irreducibility imply that the only subtorus translates we have to check are those cut out by $t - \zeta,$ $s - \zeta$, $st-\zeta,$ $t-\zeta s$, $t^2 - \zeta s$, and $t-\zeta s^2.$ Of these, we can eliminate all but $s - \zeta$, $st-\zeta$, and $t-\zeta s$ fairly straightforwardly: for a subtorus translate cut out by $f(s, t)$, we describe the general polynomial $g(s, t)$ such that the product doesn't exceed the total degree, $s$-degree, and $t$-degree of (\ref{middlegameEq}), and compare terms.
+We may safely restrict to eliminating irreducible subtori, at which point constraints on degree imply that the only subtorus translates we have to check are those cut out by $t - \zeta,$ $s - \zeta$, $st-\zeta,$ $t-\zeta s$, $t^2 - \zeta s$, and $t-\zeta s^2.$ Of these, we can eliminate all but $s - \zeta$, $st-\zeta$, and $t-\zeta s$ fairly straightforwardly: for a subtorus translate cut out by $f(s, t)$, just describe the general polynomial $g(s, t)$ such that the product has total degree, $s$-degree, and $t$-degree no larger than (\ref{middlegameEq}), and compare terms.

 For $s - \zeta$, we evaluate (\ref{middlegameEq}) at $s = \zeta$ as